JuljTr/Landing_Page_Project/README.md

 # Landing Page Project

 This project is part of the Udacity Front-End Web Development Program, the course included the HTML and CSS files as the starter code.
-Building a multi-section landing page; improve the usability of a static site by dynamically updating the navigational menu based on the amount of content that is added to the page.
-Interacting with the navigation item should scroll the page to the appropriate section.
+Built a multi-section landing page that we can add content to the page; improve the usability of a static site and dynamically updating the navigational menu.
+The interaction with the navigation menu should lead to scrolling the page to the appropriate section.

 ## Table of Contents